Yaco-Sistemas/met/doc/source/install.rst

 Publishing Met Documentation
 ****************************

-With enabled virtualenv, you need to install Sphinx package.
-You can install Sphinx with this command this:
+You have to install the Sphinx package inside a python virtualenv.
+You can install Sphinx with this command:

 .. code-block:: bash

    easy_install Sphinx

-Now, you need to build html from rst pages
+Now, you need to build the html from the rst pages:

 .. code-block:: bash

    cd /home/met/met/doc
    make html

-To publish generated html in your MET site, you can add this block to your apache site config.
+To publish the generated html in your MET site, you can add this block to your apache site configuration:

 .. code-block:: text